cn-uofbasel/BACnet/groups/07-logStore/src/README.md

 #### Application layer:

 Most application layer groups have requested specific interfaces for their applications which have been subsequently implemented by us.
 If your applications needs another interface please don't hesitate to contact us.

+If an application group would prefer to implement the functionality themselves they may access the same functionalities as the newtork layer groups to get and insert cbor events into the database.
+Those methods can be found in `groups/07-logStore/src/logStore/appconn/connection.py`.

 ##### What we need to build an interface for your application group: